This post may contain affiliate links.

 - Preheat oven to 400 degrees.

-- To prepare the beef mixture: In a medium skillet heat 2 Tablespoons olive oil over medium heat.
-Add the garlic and onion and saute for 2 to 3 minutes or until soft.
-Add the ground beef or lamb and the spices and continue to cook unti lthe meat is browned.
+- In a medium skillet heat 2 Tablespoons olive oil over medium heat.
+Add the garlic and onion and sauté for 2 to 3 minutes or until soft.
+Add the ground beef or lamb and the spices and continue to cook until the meat is browned.
 Drain the fat from the ground beef and place in a mixing bowl.

-- To prepare the meat pies: Set out of a large cuttting board or another work surface that has space to roll out the dough.
+- Set out of a large cutting board or another work surface that has space to roll out the dough.
 Flour the surface your working on.
 Use a rolling pin to roll each dough round out so there are three sides.

 - Fill each dough round with enough beef mixture to fill the dough but leave room around the edges to close the meat pie.